jossammil/CHcipherSheet/more_notes.md

 For printing the dataframe to a pdf, I used the [Workflow from Mark Nagelberg](https://towardsdatascience.com/creating-pdf-reports-with-python-pdfkit-and-jinja2-templates-64a89158fa2d)

-We will also need to install the pdfkit and Jinja2 packages, which will also include wkhtmltopdf installation.
+We will also need to install the [pdfkit](https://anaconda.org/conda-forge/python-pdfkit) and [Jinja2](https://anaconda.org/anaconda) packages, which will also include [wkhtmltopdf](http://wkhtmltopdf.org/) installation (if linux install).